daniel1820815/netconf-example/README.md

 4. Run the script:

-    Before running the Python script modify the IP addresses in the script and in the XML payload files respectively.
+    Before running the Python script modify the IP addresses in the script and in the XML payload files respectively according to your setup!

     ```bash
     python netconf-example.py